abhishek-ramkumar90/CarND-German-Traffic-Sign-Classifier-Project/writeup_template.md

- exploratory visualization of the validation and test set is provided in the html page
+ exploratory visualization of the validation and test set is provided in the Traffic_Sign_Classifier.ipynb	file

-As a first step, I decided to convert the images to grayscale because training same images with different colours like the STOP traffic Sign board with Red border and one with green border should be treated the same instead of two different images this can increase your training time
+As a first step, I decided to convert the images to grayscale because training same images with different colours, like the STOP traffic Sign board with Red border and one with green border, should be treated as  the same instead of two different images ,this can increase your training time thus i have converted this images to gray scale so that it could be treated as the same and our training time could be reduced

- traffic sign images after  grayscaling is specified in the html page
+ traffic sign images after  grayscaling is specified in Traffic_Sign_Classifier.ipynb	file